-On arrival in Australia, most New Zealanders are automatically granted a Special Category Visa (SCV).
-This visa allows the holder to remain and work in Australian indefinitely.
-Up to 26 February 2001 the holders of SCVs were eligible to apply for citizenship.
+On arrival in Australia, most New Zealand citizens are automatically granted a Special Category visa (SCV).
+An SCV is a temporary visa, but it allows the holder to remain and work in Australia.
+If you were present in Australia on 26 February 2001 as the holder of an SCV, you may be eligible to apply for Australian citizenship.

-On 26 February 2001, the Australian Government announced that New Zealand citizens are required to apply for and be granted permanent residence in Australia if they wish to access certain social security payments, obtain Australian citizenship or sponsor their family members for permanent residence.
+On 26 February 2001, the Australian Government announced that New Zealand citizens arriving after 26 February 2001 are required to apply for and be granted a permanent visa if they wish to access certain social security payments, obtain Australian citizenship or sponsor their family members for permanent residence.

 What is permanent residence?

-Having permanent residence means you have a current visa that permits you to live in Australia indefinitely.
-There are many different type of visas that provide permanent residency for citizenship purposes.
-You can use the Visa Wizard to find a visa of this type.
+Having permanent residence means you have a current permanent visa that permits you to live in Australia indefinitely.
+There are many different types of visas that provide permanent residency for citizenship purposes.
+The Find a visa tool can help you identify a visa of this type.

-If you are a permanent resident or hold a SCV, and your children were born here, they may already be Australian citizens.
+If you are a permanent resident or hold an SCV, your children may already be Australian citizens if they were.

 - born in Australia on or after 27 February 2001 and you held an Australian permanent resident visa or were present in Australia on 26 February 2001 as the holder of a Special Category visa, or